Madre Grande Monastery

 To live with mindfulness and loving-kindness in a cooperative physical and spiritual community.

-To build and maintain a monastery facility as a residence for up to twelve monks, and to provide additional short term living space for guests and supporters.
+To build and maintain a monastery facility as a residence for up to twelve monks, and to provide additional short term living space for properly permitted guests and supporters.

 Place of Retreat

-To improve and expand the operation of Madre Grande Monastery and land as a permanent site for teaching, healing, ceremony, celebration, and spiritual unfoldment for residents and guests.
+To properly permit and expand the operation of Madre Grande Monastery and land as a permanent site for teaching, healing, ceremony, celebration, and spiritual unfoldment for residents and guests.

 To create and maintain an organic garden and landscape in balance with the Earth, protecting native species and habitats and respecting all life.